Walk in royal footsteps on Vindhellavegen.

 Up and down the country, experienced guides with local knowledge are ready to make your adventure safe and enjoyable.

 Hike the road that connects the east and the west.
-You may not be the first to cross Filefjell, but you will walk on the first road where one could travel from Eastern Norway to Western Norway by horse and carriage.
+You may not be the first to cross Filefjell, but you will walk on the first road where one could travel from Eastern Norway to Fjord Norway by horse and carriage.
 The 100 kilometer long path has been maintained through 200 years, and the King's Road is among the finest examples of cultural road heritage in Europe.

 The King's Road over Filefjell starts in the small villages of Valdres, passes Filefjell, and ends in the dramatic landscapes in Sognefjord.
 Here, you will end up at the winding road of Vindhellavegen, right next to the Borgund Stave Church.